-The two-year window in which applications must be submitted is considered a proportionate length of time to ensure employees can inform themselves of their new rights under this Bill, while also avoiding a permanent and open-ended liability for the State.
+The two-year window (with a further two-year extension in exceptional circumstances outside the control of the employee) in which applications must be submitted is considered a proportionate length of time to ensure employees can inform themselves of their new rights under this Bill, while also avoiding a permanent and open-ended liability for the State.

-3.2.1(c) Expand access to the IPS to include the former employees of sole trader employers in insolvency arrangements (Personal Insolvency Arrangement, Debt Settlement Arrangement and Debt Relief Notice) set out in the Personal Insolvency Act 2012.
+3.2.1(c) Expand access to the IPS to include the former employees of sole trader employers in insolvency arrangements as defined in the Personal Insolvency Act 2012.